Millie De Chirico

 Millie De Chirico is an American film programmer.

 She was the chief programmer and host of TCM Underground, a program on Turner Classic Movies.

 Biography

 De Chirico is a graduate of Georgia State University.
 She is a former DJ for WRAS, the Georgia State radio station.

 After De Chirico graduated from college, she got a job for TCM which included reviewing letters sent to the station by viewers.

 In 2007, De Chirico started programming for TCM Underground, a program on TCM started in 2006 by Eric Weber devoted to underground film.

 In 2022, De Chirico and Quatoyiah Murry published the book TCM Underground: 50 Must-See Films from the World of Classic Cult and Late-Night Cinema.

 In December 2022, De Chirico was laid off from TCM.
 In February 2023, TCM Underground was discontinued.

 De Chirico and Danielle Henderson hosted the film podcast I Saw What You Did from Nov 9, 2020 until Nov 25th, 2024.

+De Chirico and former I Saw What You Did producer Casey O’Brien have hosted the film podcast Dear Movies, I Love You since January 28, 2025.